mrdominguez/multi-jdbc-client/README.md

 The password for the TrustStore must be base64 encoded.
 Additional SSL related parameters can be set using `--jdbcPars`.

 In the case of `trino`, using TLS (and a configured shared secret) is required for Kerberos authentication.
-Thus, for the sake of simplicity, `--kerberos` is equivalent to `--kerberos --https --jdbcPars '&SSLVerification=NONE'`
+Thus, for the sake of simplicity, `--kerberos` is short for `--kerberos --https --jdbcPars '&SSLVerification=NONE'`

 **Version 4.0**
 - If Kerberos authentication (`-k`) is enabled, `--krbPrincipal` and `--keytab` are now required (no default values assumed)